 Reset your password if the intruder has changed it

 Often, hackers will change your password once they have gotten control of your account, so it's not as simple as just going into your account settings and changing your password.

 You'll have to reset your password by clicking the Forgot Your Password link underneath the Facebook login.
 You will need to provide information to identify yourself, such as the email address you used to register with Facebook, the phone number associated with your account, your Facebook username, or your name and the name of one of your Facebook friends.

 The last option may be best if you believe the person who hacked your account has changed any of your profile information.

 Follow these tips for creating a secure password.

-Facebook itself offers a number of"security tips.
-You should use a unique password for Facebook, one that you do not use on any other sites; you should log out of Facebook when using a computer you share with other people; you should run antivirus software on your computer (even if it's a Mac); and you should be careful about the links you click on and the apps and files you download.
+Facebook itself offers a number of security tips.
+You should use a unique password for Facebook, one that you do not use on any other sites; you should log out of Facebook when using a computer you share with other people; you should run some of the best antivirus software on your computer (even if it's a Mac); and you should be careful about the links you click on and the apps and files you download.
 You can also run a Security Checkup while logged in to your Facebook account.

 Even if you have not been hacked, shoring up your Facebook security is a good idea.
 Because many Facebook account compromises are caused by external apps, consider limiting the number of apps you use.

 Do not click on suspicious links or ads shared in your news feed, even when you trust the people who are doing the sharing — it's possible they themselves have been hacked.
 Always make sure your desktop web browsers and mobile operating systems are up to date.
 And be sure to sign out when you're done using Facebook for the day.

 The same goes for other social networks.
 Twitter, Instagram, LinkedIn and others have all had user accounts compromised in various ways.
 As always, remain vigilant and be smart about what you do online, and you'll be just fine.